-F ormal military honors are available to all eligible service members upon the request of their family.
+Formal military honors are available to all eligible service members upon the request of their families.
 This benefit is secured in the National Defense Authorization Act (eff.
-01/00), Section 578 of Public Law 106-65 which mandates that the United States Armed Forces shall provide the rendering of honors in a military funeral for any eligible veteran.
+01/00), Section 578 of Public Law 106-65 which mandates that the United States Armed Forces shall render honors at a military funeral for any eligible veteran.
 We have specific information on Veteran Funerals.

-An honor guard detail for the burial or cremains interment consists of no fewer than two members of the Armed Forces.
-Honor ceremonies of veterans who served 20 years, medal of honor recipients, higher rank officers and active duty veterans may have more elaborate events.
-All ceremonies will however include the formal flag presentation, playing of taps and sometimes a rifle salute.
+An honor guard detail consists of at least two Armed Forces members.
+Honor ceremonies of veterans who served 20 years, medal of honor recipients, higher rank officers, and active duty veterans may have more elaborate events.
+All honor ceremonies will, however, include the formal flag presentation, playing of taps, and sometimes a rifle salute.

 It does not matter how long a veteran has served in the military, only that they have completed their service under honorable discharge status.

-There is no time limit for appling for honors / interment in a National Cemetery.
+There is no time limit for applying for honors/interment in a National Cemetery.

-A flag is provided by the Veterans Administration at NO cost.
+The Veterans Administration provides a flag at NO cost.
 It is often draped over the casket or placed beside the urn.

 After the military honors service, the flag is presented to the next of kin.

-It is not a durable fabric which can be flown outdoors, so is meant as a keepsake item for display.
+It is not a durable fabric that can be flown outdoors, so it is meant as a keepsake item for display.

-We usually obtain the flag for families, but to apply directly please feel free to use the Veteran Flag Presentation Form provided for here for you.
+We usually obtain the flag for families, but to apply directly, please use the Veteran Flag Presentation Form provided to apply.

-The Presidential Certificate is a special program started in 1962 by beloved former President John F. Kennedy and continues to this day.
-The Presidential Certificate is an engraved high quality vellum certificate with the official Presidential Seal.
-It is signed by the current elected President of the United States.
+The Presidential Certificate is a unique program started in 1962 by beloved former President John F. Kennedy and continues to this day.
+The Presidential Certificate is an engraved high-quality vellum certificate with the official Presidential Seal.
+The current elected President of the United States signs it.

 “This certificate is awarded by a grateful nation in recognition of the devoted and selfless consecration to the service of our country in the Armed Forces of the United States.”